-We at Wealth Management Canada understand that finding a wealth manager can be difficult.
+At Wealth Management Canada, we understand that finding a wealth manager can be difficult.
+What should you look for in a wealth manager?
+How do you know what questions to ask?
+All of these queries may be buzzing in your head when you’re already overwhelmed with your finances.
 Our team has created the list of tips below to help guide you through the process.

 Tip #1: Strength and experience of the management team